 AS far as the leg lock specific DVD is concerned, be prepared to venture into the world of footlocks as never before!
 Gi or No-Gi, IBJJF or sub-only, these footlocks are going to work everywhere.
 Oh, and they’re legal as well.
 A kneebar or two makes its way into the bunch, but Panza is a true master of the straight footlock.
 Especially from the 50/50.
 Be ready to surprise some of the higher belts in your academy with air-tight footlocks that nobody can defend!

 For everyone who is unaware of Josh Hayden’sleg locking prowess, this is the perfect introductory set.
 In all honesty, I’ve never really liked the 50/50 guard in terms of leg locks.
-Why give the opponent 50% chance to attack me while I’m looking for a sub?
+Why give the opponent a 50% chance to attack me while I’m looking for a sub?
 Hayden was the answer to all my problems.
 His system is all about the 80/20 guard, or better said leg locking position.
 Hayden’s set includes an introductory DVD that focuses mostly on attacking from the outside Ashi Garami.
-He includes heel hooks, footlocks and toa holds as well as transitions into the 4/11 and Sambo Knot positions.
+He includes heel hooks, footlocks and toa hold as well as transitions into the 4/11 and Sambo Knot positions.
 While you might think you’ve struck gold with the DVD, this isn’t even his best material.

 The 80/20 system is truly one of the best leg lock DVD instructionals ever put on disc!
 Hayden’s take on it is that you need to be safe before attacking.
-In those terms, he’s turned the 50/50 position into one of advantage instead of an equal playing ground.
+In those terms, he’s turned the 50/50 position into one of advantage instead of equal playing ground.
 Attacks, combinations, follow-ups, and re-counters are all included in this magnificent volume.
 It is worth buying the set alone, even without the two accompanying discs.

 The third one is a defensive concepts volume.
 If you’ve ever seen the Hayden brothers in action you know how difficult they are to submit via leg locks.
 Now imagine being able to defend as well as them while always looking for an attacking opening.
 That’s exactly what this set delivers.
 A true must for every leg locker!